IRS audit triggers

 Key takeaways

-Tax day comes fast every year.
+Tax Day comes fast every year.
 So, when it’s time to begin preparing and filing your taxes, keep in mind that audits happen.
-What’s more, your last three tax returns are subject to scrutiny.
+What’s more, your last three years tax returns can be subject to scrutiny as those returns fall under the statute of limitations timeline the IRS has to review or audit tax returns In general, the statute of limitations is three years from the due date or the filing date of the return, whichever is later.1

 What is an IRS audit?